C# Exceptions Explained Simply

 Exceptions in C# are unexpected events that occur while your program is running.
 They disrupt the normal flow of your application — but the good news is, they can be handled.

-C# provides a way to catch and manage these exceptions gracefully using the try-catch
+C# provides a way to catch and manage these exceptions gracefully using the try-catch block, so your app doesn’t crash when something goes wrong.

 What Is an Exception?